kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/loki.md

 ### url (string, optional) {#lokioutput-url}

-Specifies the hostname or IP address and optionally the port number of the web service that can receive log data via HTTP.
+Specifies the hostname or IP address and optionally the port number of the  service that can receive log data via gRPC.
 Use a colon (:) after the address to specify the port number of the server.
-For example: http://127.0.0.1:8000
+For example: grpc://127.0.0.1:8000

+Default: -

+### tls (*TLS, optional) {#lokioutput-tls}

+This option sets various options related to TLS encryption, for example, key/certificate files and trusted CA locations.
+TLS can be used only with tcp-based transport protocols.
+For details, see [TLS for syslog-ng outputs](../tls/) and the [syslog-ng documentation](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/73#TOPIC-1829193).

 Default: -